 If the applicant is seeking funds for other travel expenses, complete all required sections on this form including a description and justification for all line items.
+Amounts should reflect a 12-month budget period.

 VOCA grant funds can support skills training for direct service providers, including paid staff (both VOCA-funded and not) and volunteers, so that they are better able to offer quality direct services.
 Funds through this solicitation may not be used for travel or subsistence to attend out-of-state trainings or conferences.